-Translating the impacts of chl $\alpha$ concentrations on water quality into terms that are meaningful to most recreational lake users is a complex task.
-Walmsley and Butty (1979) proposed some typical relationships between maximum chl $\alpha$ concentrations and observed impacts (Table 21) to describe perceptions of water quality by typical lake users.
+Translating the impacts of chl α concentrations on water quality into terms that are meaningful to most recreational lake users is a complex task.
+Walmsley and Butty (1979) proposed some typical relationships between maximum chl α concentrations and observed impacts (Table 21) to describe perceptions of water quality by typical lake users.

-Chlorophyll a Concentration Nuisance Value
+Nuisance Value

-0 to 10 μg/L No problems evident
+No problems evident

-10 to 20 μg/L Some algal scums evident
+Some algal scums evident

-20 to 30 μg/L Nuisance conditions encountered
+Nuisance conditions encountered

-Greater than 30 μg/L Severe nuisance conditions encountered
+Severe nuisance conditions encountered